 Supporting a quit attempt

-Completing the VBA will tell you your patient’s self-reported tobacco status –
+Completing the VBA will tell you your patient’s self-reported tobacco status – an important first step.

 - Discuss available treatments and prescribe treatment/s for the first 2 weeks